Low-Income Home Energy Assistance Program (LIHEAP) Winter Crisis Open Through March 27, 2026

 4. The account number and name on the account for main heating fuel sources and electric bill.

-Community Action Council and Community Action Kentucky administer LIHEAP in partnership with the Kentucky Cabinet for Health and Family Services, which receives the funding as a pass-through block grant from the U.S. Department of Health and Human Services.
+Community Action Kentucky administers LIHEAP in partnership with the Kentucky Cabinet for Health and Family Services, which receives funding as a pass-through block grant from the U.S. Department of Health and Human Services.

 Scroll to top